 Feed them Barking Heads!

 Our Pooched Salmon pouches are perfect for feeding a fussy dog.
 With no added artificial colours, flavourings or preservatives, your four-legged friend will be doing a happy dance when you give them our food.
+Check out the rest of our portfolio, we're sure there is a yummy recipe for the fussiest of pets out there!

 Do you have a fussy eater at home?
 Have you got any tricks that have helped you get them to eat?
 We’d love to hear them!
 Tweet us at @barkingheads or head to our Facebook page.